 - Go to the Ajax application.

-- Ensure that the Hub is in disarmed mode and does not start updates by checking its status in the mobile application.
+- Ensure that the hub is disarmed and does not start updates by checking its status in the mobile application.

-The Transmitter connected to the Hub will appear in the list of devices of the hub in the application.
-Update of the siren statuses in the list depends on the device inquiry time set in the hub settings, with the default value - 36 seconds.
+The Transmitter connected to the hub will appear in the list of devices of the hub in the application.
+Update of device statuses in the list depends on the device inquiry time set in the hub settings, with the default value - 36 seconds.